-Standard treatment options for metastatic childhood soft tissue sarcoma include the following:
+Standard treatment options for metastatic childhood soft tissue sarcoma (STS) include the following:

 Children with isolated pulmonary metastases should undergo a surgical procedure in an attempt to resect all gross disease.
-For patients with multiple or recurrent pulmonary metastases, additional surgical procedures can be performed if the morbidity is expected to be acceptable.
-An alternative approach is focused radiation therapy (fractionated stereotactic radiation therapy) that has been successfully used in adults to sterilize lesions.
+For patients with multiple or recurrent pulmonary metastases, additional surgical procedures can be performed if the morbidity is deemed acceptable.
+An alternative approach is focused radiation therapy (fractionated stereotactic radiation therapy), which has been successfully used in adults to sterilize lesions.
 The estimated 5-year survival rate after thoracotomy for pulmonary metastasectomy has ranged from 10% to 58% in adult studies.
 Emerging data suggest a similar outcome following the use of focused radiation therapy in adults.
 Formal segmentectomy, lobectomy, and mediastinal lymph node dissection are unnecessary.

-General information about clinical trials is also available from the NCI Web site.
+The following are examples of national and/or institutional clinical trials that are currently being conducted.
+Information about ongoing clinical trials is available from the NCI Web site.